akka/akka/akka-docs/general/supervision.rst

 which explains the existence of the fourth choice (as a supervisor also is subordinate to another supervisor higher up) and has implications on the first
-three: resuming an actor resumes all its subordinates, restarting an actor entails restarting all its subordinates, similarly terminating an actor will also terminating all its subordinates.
-It should be noted that the default behavior of an actor is to terminate all its children before restarting, but this can be overridden using the :meth:`preRestart` hook; the recursive restart applies to all children left after this hook has been executed.
+three: resuming an actor resumes all its subordinates, restarting an actor entails restarting all its subordinates (but see below for more details), similarly terminating an actor will also terminating all its subordinates.
+It should be noted that the default behavior of the :meth:`preRestart` hook of the :class:`Actor` class is to terminate all its children before restarting, but this hook can be overridden; the recursive restart applies to all children left after this hook has been executed.

 Each supervisor is configured with a function translating all possible failure causes (i.e. exceptions) into one of the four choices given above; notably,